jdrizin/respectablename/input/resume.md

 Major in Biology with Ecology concentration; Minor in Chemistry

 ### Publications
-Drizin, J.D.
+Drizin, J.M.
 2012.
 Heritability and adaptive function of a hygroscopic response in two prairie grasses.
 Midwest Ecology and Evolution Conference (poster, abstract)

 Pope, N.S., J.M.
 Drizin.
 2009.
 The effects of prescribed fire on two rare wildflowers (*Sisyrinchium fuscatum* and *Helianthemum dumosum*) in sandplain grassland on Nantucket Island, MA.
 Accepted, Nantucket Biodiversity Initiative (Abstract)